Translational and rotational Brownian displacements of colloidal particles of complex shapes: Introduction

 \section{Introduction}

-The characteristic time $\tau_R$ of the rotational Brownian diffusion for nanoparticles is typically much smaller than the time resolution $t$ in the experiments, $t>>\tau_R$.
+The characteristic time scales of the translational and rotational Brownian diffusion for nanoparticles are typically much smaller than time resolution of experiments.
 In this case, nanoparticles can be treated as point-like, and described by the standard Brownian theory \cite{Kampen}.
-However, for Brownian microparticles, the characteristic time $\tau_R$ is of the order of seconds, and therefore non-negligible in comparison to the typical time scales $t$ of the measured Brownian motion, $t \lesssim \tau_R$.
-In this case, the mean translational and rotational displacements of the Brownian particle significantly change with time, and a more general theoretical approach is needed.
+However, for microparticles, the characteristic Brownian time scales are of the order of seconds, and therefore non-negligible in comparison to the typical time scales of the measured Brownian motion.
+For microparticles of complex shapes, a more general theoretical approach is needed to account for the time-dependent Brownian translational and rotational displacements and their cross-correlations.
+Such an approach has been recently developed, and new analytical expressions have been derived from the Smoluchowski equation for the Brownian motion of a particle with an arbitrary shape \cite{CEW2012,CEW2015JCP,CEW2016}.

-On the other hand, nowadays there is a lot of interest in experimental studies of Brownian particles of relatively large sizes \cite{2D,holografic,leptospira,Kraft}.
-In Ref. \!\cite{Kraft}, the Brownian motions of non-symmetric microparticles were investigated at the time scales comparable with the characteristic time $\tau_R$ of the rotational Brownian diffusion.
+Nowadays there is a lot of interest in experimental studies of Brownian particles of relatively large sizes \cite{2D,holografic,leptospira,Kraft}.
+Therefore it seems useful to demonstrate explicitly how to apply the theoretical scheme from Refs. \cite{CEW2015JCP,CEW2016} to analyze the data from measurements.
+In this work, we use the interesting experiment from Ref. \onlinecite{Kraft} as the reference for such a comparison.
+In Ref. \!\onlinecite{Kraft}, the Brownian motions of symmetric and non-symmetric microparticles were investigated at time scales comparable with the characteristic time of the rotational Brownian diffusion.
 The time-dependent cross-correlations of the Brownian translational and orientational displacements of microparticles with different shapes were measured and the initial slopes of these curves were used to experimentally determine the friction matrices.
-Based on the details of the particle shape, known from the experiment, these matrices were also evaluated numerically with {\sc hydrosub}, and then used as the input to time-dependent numerical simulations of the Brownian displacement cross-correlations.
-Although the results qualitatively agree with each other, but there are significant quantitative differences, which are by the authors explained by the statistical uncertainty of the measurements.
+Based on the details of the particle shape, known from the experiment, these matrices were also evaluated numerically with {\sc hydrosub} \cite{hydrosub}, and then used as the input to time-dependent numerical simulations of the Brownian displacement cross-correlations.
+Qualitatively, the results agree with each other, but there are significant quantitative differences, which are by the authors explained by the statistical uncertainty of the measurements and irregularities in actual particle shapes.